tipi-build/docs/0200-key-principles.md

 aliases: [ "02-key-principales" ]
 ---

-Tipi helps tackling the biggest challenges in native app development :
+CMake RE helps tackling the biggest challenges in native development :

-- Dependencies management and reliable build caching
-- Building and iterating fast
+- Hermeticity & Reproducibility for CMake
+- Build Caching
+- Package Management via compatible but enhanced CMake `FetchContent`
-- Cross-platform build and testing
+- Build Remoting and Distribution

 by giving developers:

-- Smart dependencies fetching and build caching: no need to wait for packages
+- Smart dependencies fetching and build caching: no need to bother about packages
 - Powerful cross-platform parallel build and test cloud environments
-- Build toolchain fully included for Linux, macOS, and Windows platforms
+- Build toolchain fully included and extensible for Linux, macOS, and Windows or custom platforms

+### Full compatibility & Full Flexibility
+One of the overarching design criteria behing CMake RE is to offer every developer to augment their CMake experience, while allowing a functional workflow when builds are run with plain CMake.

+- Local Containerized Reproducible Builds
+- Supporting custom self-hosted build runners
+- Access to fully managed autoscaled cloud build runners

-### Build from sources without the cost
+### Build from sources without paying the cost

 - Automatic CMake build caching connected to git
 - Zero setup - just coding